AlphaVonAntraxia/AVA-AI.BCC/README.md

 Pytho
 Scikit-learn
 Pandas & NumPy
+[
-Concepts learned from Internshala C Programming Course
+Concepts learned from: 1) Harvard CS50
+                        2) Princeton Bitvoin and Crypto-Currency technology ]

 ---- License
 This project is open-source under the MIT License.